czhou578/Whitehouse.gov-2025/README.md

 # Whitehouse.gov 2025 (Andrew Yang Site)
 This was a website that I made to imagine what a potential whitehouse.gov website would look like if Andrew Yang won the presidency and became President of the United States.
+It also contains resources that can help you find the closest elections near you, and also tracks the finances of electoral candidates.

 It is hosted using Firebase.
 Enjoy!

 # Project Dependencies
 - React (preferably latest version)